Trump, Biden Scrap on Oil, Virus With Just Over a Week to Go

 The surge of activity with just 11 days remaining in the 2020 contest highlighted the candidates' divergent strategies, styles and policy prescriptions that are shaping the campaign's closing days.
-Nearly 50 million votes have already been cast, with an additional 100 million or so expected before a winner is declared.
+More than 52 million votes have already been cast, with an additional 100 million or so expected before a winner is declared.

 The coronavirus debate has pushed Trump onto the defensive for much of the fall, but for the moment it is Biden's team that has been forced to explain itself.
 In the final minutes of Thursday night's debate, the former vice president said he supports a “transition” away from oil in the U.S. in favor of renewable energy.
 The campaign released a statement hours later declaring that he would phase out taxpayer subsidies for fossil fuel companies, not the industry altogether.